matiasfha/draft-articles/advanced-typescript.md

 }
 ```

-This function, accepts an `array` of type `number` and returns a `number`.
-All good here right?.
+This function accepts an `array` of type `number` and returns a `number`.
+All good here, right?.

-Now, let's assume that you also need to get a random string from an array of strings, how that function would look?
+Now, let's assume that you also need to get a random string from an array of strings.
+How would that function look?

 ```typescript
 function getRandomElement(array: string[]): string {